List of Twenty20 cricket records

 This is a list of Twenty20 men's cricket records, that is a record team or individual performances in Twenty20 cricket (T20).
-The records only include top-level T20 games: those played in officially recognised tournaments in ICC Full-member countries or any Twenty20 International.
+The records only include top-level T20 games: those played in officially recognized tournaments in ICC Full-member countries or any Twenty20 International.

+On 12th of September 2025, England scored 304-2 against South Africa in the Men’s Vitality t20i series between the 2 teams.